 Food: one of the most important parts of our existence after air and water.
 Our life revolves around food as much as that no special occasion or celebration is complete without special preparations.
 Like taking in polluted air or water is harmful to us so is food.
 By polluted food, I don’t intend to mean infected food I mean the wrong choice.
 The food on our plate besides being hygienic and nutritious should be quantified according to our needs.

 There are lots of ways for deciphering the quantity of various foods that we need to include in our daily diet.
-The simplest way is food guide pyramid.
+The simplest way is the food guide pyramid.
 A food guide pyramid is a simple way of knowing the amounts of various foods a person needs to consume to ensure good health.
-It is a pictorial description in the form of a pyramid which houses various foods from base to apex.
-The ones at the base should be in highest quantity in the diet and those at the apex in least.
+It is a pictorial description in the form of a pyramid that houses various foods from base to apex.
+The ones at the base should be in the highest quantity in the diet and those at the apex in the least.

-The concept of food guide pyramid was introduced as early as 1974 but the most prevalent one was launched by the USDA (United States Department of Agriculture) in 1992 and has been revised a couple of times since then.
+The concept of the food guide pyramid was introduced as early as 1974 but the most prevalent one was launched by the USDA (United States Department of Agriculture) in 1992 and has been revised a couple of times since then.

 The pictorial is only a reference for the quantity of intake of various food groups; actual calorie intake would differ from person to person.